Job Spec Banner

 JOB DISTINCTIONS:

-Differs from Nursing Assistant 1 by the presence of responsibility for more advanced sub professional nursing support procedures and/or by the presence of lead worker responsibilities.
+Differs from Nursing Assistant 1 by the presence of responsibility for advanced nursing assistant duties.

 CORE COMPETENCIES: